GowthamGirithar/playground-84SPK00w/markdowns/welcome.md

 # Pre-Pruning

 It stops the tree constructions bit early.
-It is preferred not to split the node if its goodness measure is below a threshold value
+It is preferred not to split the node ,if its goodness measure is below a threshold value

 # Post-Pruning

-It goes deeper and deeper in the tree to build a complete tree If the tree shows the overfitting problem, then pruning is done as a post-pruning step.
-We use a cross-validation data to check the effect of our pruning.
-Using cross-validation data, it tests whether expanding a node will make an improvement or not.
+It goes deeper and deeper in the tree to build a complete tree.

-If it shows an improvement, then we can continue by expanding that node.
-But if it shows a reduction in accuracy then it should not be expanded i.e., the node should be converted to a leaf node.
+When tree shows the overfitting problem, then the pruning is done as a post-pruning step.We use a cross-validation data to check the effect of our pruning.
+Using cross-validation data, it tests whether expanding a node will make an improvement or not.Incase if it shows an improvement, then we can continue expanding the node.Otherwise it should not be expanded.

 # Decision Tree Demo